maxall41/ModalSquared.js/README.md

 </html>
 ```
 ### ModalShow
-ModalShow shows a modal. it takes an id of the modal you want to show
+ModalShow shows a modal. it takes an id of the modal you want to show.
 ### ModalHide
-ModalHide hides a modal. it takes an id of the modal you want to hide
+ModalHide hides a modal. it takes an id of the modal you want to hide.
+Or use data-modal-hide on the button that you want to close the modal. data-modal-hide does not take any values.

 ## Developed by maxcampbell at [maxcampbell.info](http://maxcampbell.info/).